Intellectual Property Lawyers | Protecting Media & Entertainment Rights

 Terms and Conditions By using this website and placing an order with us, you agree to be legally bound by the terms and conditions below.

-There is a lack of sufficient clarity of the contractual process in starting your terms as set out above.
+There is a lack of sufficient clarity on the contractual process in starting your terms as set out above.
 Although the wording might sound legal enough, you should have an introductory paragraph that outlines the terms and policies that make up the entire agreement with the customer.
 The introduction is the opportunity to set out the contractual structure.
 There should be clear headings and sub-headings which reach out and grab your customer's attention throughout the contract.
 Additionally, the acceptance process needs to be clear and unequivocal.

 2. Don't be vague.